ezheidtmann/tractor/README.md

 </div>
 ```

-Note that text content outside your inner elements is not cloned.
-This means
+I say "approximately" because text content outside your inner elements is not
-that if your contents consist entirely of inline elements, the cloned elements
+cloned, including spaces or empty lines.
+This means that the cloned elements
-will not have spaces between them.
+will not have spaces between them; include spaces inside the child elements if
+you need spaces in your layout.

 ### Pane directive